 Interest rate risk is the risk that changes in interest rates may adversely affect the value of the investments.
-The County monitors interest rate risk utilizing weighted average maturity analysis.
-In accordance with its investment policy, the County reduces its exposure to declines in fair values by limiting the weighted average maturity of its investment portfolio as a whole to no more than 3 years.
+The County monitors interest rate risk for the Authority utilizing weighted average maturity analysis.
+In accordance with its investment policy, the County reduces the Authority's exposure to declines in fair values by limiting the weighted average maturity of its investment portfolio as a whole to no more than 3 years.
 At year-end, the Authority's cash and investment balances and the weighted average maturity of these investments were as follows:

 ] Fair Value Weighted Average Maturity Percentage of Total Portfolio

-Demand Deposits \$ 32,777,668 1 99.1%
+Demand Deposits \$ 31,443,472 1 99.1%

 Investment Pools:

-Texas CLASS 288,532 42 0.9%
+Texas CLASS 289,065 30 0.9%

-Texas TERM 1,004 52 0.0%
+Texas TERM 1,005 50 0.0%

-LOGIC 1,009 43 0.0%
+LOGIC 1,010 42 0.0%

-Total Cash and Cash Equivalents \$ 33,068,213
+Total Cash and Cash Equivalents \$ 31,734,552

 Portfolio weighted average maturity (days) 1

 Texas Cooperative Liquid Assets Securities System Trust (Texas CLASS) is a local government investment pool organized under the authority of the Interlocal Cooperation Act, chapter 791, Texas Government Code, and the Public Funds Investment Act, chapter 2256, Texas Government Code.
 Texas CLASS was established in 1996.
-Pursuant to the Trust Agreement, Texas CLASS is supervised by a Board of Trustees who are elected by the Participants.
-The Board of Trustees supervises the Trust and its affairs and acts as the liaison between the Participants, the Custodian and the Program Administrator.
+Pursuant to the Trust Agreement, Texas CLASS is supervised by a